usc-isi-i2/kgtk/docs/export/generate_mediawiki_jsons.md

 The motivation of this command is to build a [SQID](https://tools.wmflabs.org/sqid/#/) UI interface for customized knowledge graph.
 The generated jsonlines can be loaded into Elasticsearch to mimic the official wikidata's `wbgetentities` and `wbsearchentities` API to get the SQID UI up and running.

-The JSON generator reads a tab-separated kgtk file from standard input.
+The JSON generator reads a tab-separated kgtk file from standard input, by default, or from a given file.
 The kgtk file is required to have at least the following 4 fields: `node1`, `label`, `node2` and `id`.
 The `node1` field is the subject; `label` is the predicate and `node2` is the object.

 ## Usage
 ```{shell}